Anas-Hmidan/Anas-Hmidan/README.md

 ## 🔭 Currently Exploring
 - 🪐 Building with React for my next adventure
-- 🤖 AI chatbots for environmental sustainability
+- 📱 Mobile development—eager to work on real-world apps!

 ## 🚀 Actively Seeking Internship!
+- 📱 **Preference for Mobile Development Internships!**
-- 🌌 I’m searching for an internship in IT/Web Development—excited to join a creative, future-facing team!
+- 🌌 Open to IT/Web Development opportunities as well—excited to join a creative, future-facing team!
 - 🛰️ Always open to collaboration, learning, and new challenges.

 ---